JaqiKal/tic-tac-toe/README.md

 * My mentor [Jubril Akolade](https://github.com/jubrillionaire/) for all his help and advice throughout the project.
 * The whole team at [Code Institute](https://codeinstitute.net) for their teaching and support.
 * To all engaged fellow student at all channels and a special shout out to slack channel community sweden.
-* My friends are playfully teasing me because they always manage to beat the computer at tic-tac-toe. :)
+* My friends and family, who are playfully teasing me because they always manage to beat the computer at tic-tac-toe. :).
-* My darling who gives space when my frustration is skyrocketing and a shoulder to lean on when frustration has be replaced by <killall css or js>.